mnindrazaka/mnindrazaka/content/why-we-cant-use-if-statement-in-jsx.md

 };
 ```

+So, the first parameter is `button`, because we want to render a button element.
+The second parameter is the props `{ onClick: toggle }`.
+And the last, is a text `the button is ` followed by if statement that will return `on` and `off` text based on a condition

 See the problem? no ? ok, I will help you.
-The problem is that the if statement will be written to the `React.createElement` function parameter.
+The problem is that the if statement will be written to the `React.createElement` last parameter.
 And technically, we can't write if statement as a function parameter.
+So it break our code

 ### Ternary operator in JSX